Skip to main content

 Workers Memorial Day: Remembering fallen workers

 There are events this weekend in observation of Workers Memorial Day throughout Illinois.
+Check this list to find one near you.

 On April 28 we observe Workers Memorial Day, a day to remember workers who have been killed on the job and to recommit ourselves to fighting for safer working conditions for all.